chrstn-sgrr/just-another-to-do-list/README.md

-# just-another-to-do-list
+# Just Another To-Do List App...
-Just another To-Do List, inspired by code from my ENTJAVA class
+A To-Do List, inspired by code from my ENTJAVA class